Shipping is taking 2-5 working days

 Once you’re happy with the coverage in the centre of your face, use what’s left on your fingers or brush to blend and buff outwards.
 If you have been using your fingers up until this point, you may want to use a brush to blur any streaks and soften the overall effect.

 If you want to build up the level of coverage, repeat the process.
 Just be sure to work in lightweight layers for a natural finish.
+For hard to hide blemishes, apply concealer after foundation in any areas that need a little extra attention.

 How much coverage a serum foundation provides will vary by formula.
 It can span from a very light veil of coverage to something heavy enough to fully disguise redness and hyperpigmentation.
 The coverage and finish will also depend on whether you apply yours with a brush or your fingers.
 For a flattering, natural look, apply in light layers, building up coverage in the areas you feel need a little more attention.